chippyash/Math-Matrix/README.md

     $det = $fDet($mA);
 </pre>

-As noted above, the Determinant derivative currently only supports the Laplace Expansion strategy.
-This is ok for small matrices, and is supplied more by way of proof of concept.
-More pragmatic strategies will be introduced in due course.
+As noted above, the Determinant derivative currently only supports up to a 20x20 matrix in auto mode.
+It will bork if you supply a matrix bigger than that.
+This will be ok for most purposes.
+If you are happy to wait a while to compute determinants for bigger matrices, create the determinant by construction (second way above) and specify Determinant::METHOD_LU as a construction parameter.
+Determinant::METHOD_LAPLACE is left for historical reasons, as there is very little likelihood you will want to use it!

 *  Trace.
-Returns the trace of a square matrix [Wikipedia](http://en.wikipedia.org/wiki/Matrix_trace)
+Returns the trace of a square matrix

 <pre>
     $tr = $mA('Trace');